Editor's note: This story was last updated on January 13.

 There are also one-day pop-up sites where you can walk up for a test and do not need to make an appointment.

 You can likely schedule an appointment either same-day or within a couple of days.
 You're likely to have better luck making an appointment sooner at the sites offering the nasal swab tests versus the saliva-based tests.

 At the county COVID-19 testing centers, anyone who wants a test can get one without a doctor's orders regardless of whether they have symptoms.
 Testing at these sites is available for anyone ages 5 and up.

-Here's what else to know about these testing sites.
+Here's what else to know about getting a free test.